10 Medical Research Programs for High School Students

 Application Deadline: Applications typically close between January and February.

-Program Dates: Typically seven weeks in the summer; 2024 dates are June 18 to August 16, 2024.
+Program Dates: Typically seven weeks in the summer

 Eligibility: Open to high school and undergraduate students in the greater Philadelphia area; Preference for those from underrepresented backgrounds in science

+The MSAP caters to students with a deep interest in scientific research within biomedicine and medicine.
+In this program, you’ll engage in research projects, gain practical experience, and master a range of laboratory techniques.
 Throughout the apprenticeship, you’ll participate in scientific lectures and workshops focusing on public speaking, written communication, and the ethical considerations of human and animal research.
-The program concludes with a public conference where you will present your research findings to an audience of scientific staff, family, and friends.
+The program concludes with a public conference where you will present your research findings.
+The program admits fewer than 10% of applicants, with typically 18-24 students chosen from approximately 200 candidates.
+About 20-30% of the accepted students are returnees.
+For a deeper understanding, check out this article!

 Stephen is one of the founders of Lumiere and a Harvard College graduate.
 He founded Lumiere as a PhD student at Harvard Business School.
 Lumiere is a selective research program where students work 1-1 with a research mentor to develop an independent research paper.